 *This is a guest post by Supercircuits.

 Home is supposed to be the safest place in the world for children.
 Unfortunately, it can become unsafe fast with an intruder or house fire.
+Life-changing events like these have the possibility of causing some unrest and heightened emotions between the whole family, regardless of your age.
+Some homeowners may feel that unsafe in their homes that they decide to look into residential security companies to see how they can provide improved safety to your home and the people in it, so events like this don’t happen again.
+For children, this can be a scary experience.
 You can cut some of the danger by teaching your child how to be safe at home If you’ve been putting off speaking to your child about home safety “until they are older,” remember that danger may not wait until then.
 Prepare your child now.
 Teaching your child about home security is a combination of talk and show.

 Talk to Them About Home Safety

 Whether your child is four or twelve, the first thing you must do to teach them about home security is start a conversation.
 If you’re lucky, your child may been introduced to the subject in school.
 If they haven’t, don’t fret.
 Simply, explain that there are bad people in the world and they need to worry about their safety, even at home.
 Don’t be too elaborate; you don’t want to scare them.
 Then, start showing them how to be safe.

 Showing your child how to be safe is even more important than talking to your child about home safety.
 Safety at home begins with teaching your child the fundamentals of being safe.
 They can’t disregard their safety, because they feel safe.